 Throughout Johnny never stopped touring both internationally and in South Africa.
 In 1994 Johnny toured South Africa in support of the "Best Of Savuka"

 ".
 Simultaneously his newly found record company Look South released a limited edition of nine familiar songs recorded live in France and the USA called "Live & Rarities

 In 1997, Johnny and long time partner Sipho Mchunu returned to studio work on a new album of Juluka, what represented a special event, The 2 men(people) not

 having worked together for more than 10 years.
 Of this meeting taken out the album named "Ya Vuka Inkunzi (The Bull Has Risen)

 ", or Crocodile Love.

-After these last album with Sipho, Johnny restarted its career solo and released three albums "New World Survivor
+After this last album with Sipho, Johnny restarted its solo career and released four albums "New World Survivor

 " (2002), "One life